How is rural defined?

 Rural has been defined in many ways, most often in terms of non-urban status.
 Three of the most commonly used definitions are from the U.S. Bureau of the Census during Census 2000, the Office of Management and Budget (OMB) and the U.S. Department of Agriculture (USDA).

-1. The Federal Office of Rural Health Policy (ORHP) defines rural as located outside a Metropolitan Statistical Area (MSA), or located in a rural census tract of a MSA as determined under the Goldsmith Modification or the Rural Urban Commuting Areas.
+1. The Federal Office of Rural Health Policy (ORHP) defines rural as located outside a Metropolitan Statistical Area (MSA), or located in a rural census tract of a MSA as determined under the Rural Urban Commuting Area codes.

 2. The Bureau of the Census classifies "urban" as territory, population, and housing units located within an urbanized area (UA) or an urban cluster (UC), which has: